6 life events that might impact your estate plan

 Estate and tax laws differ by state.
 When you move to a new state or buy property in a different state, consult a local estate-planning attorney to review your existing plan and make any needed updates.
 There are advantages to updating your plan even if your existing documents remain valid in your new jurisdiction.
 Among the benefits to updating your plan is the local attorney’s familiarity with your new state’s laws and consideration of differences in estate and inheritance taxation.

-In addition, if you have property in a different state than your state of residence, your plan should specifically address how that property be handled upon your passing.
+In addition, if you have real estate in a different state than your state of residence, your plan should specifically address how that property is handled upon your passing.
 If you fail to plan for out-of-state property, your estate might have to be probated in multiple states — increasing the cost and burden of the administration.

 Divorce will cause many life changes including an overhaul of your estate-planning documents.
 Many states have laws that will invalidate beneficiary designations, provisions in wills or trusts, or the appointment of your former spouse as agent under powers of attorney.
 However, not all states have those laws, and not all the laws operate in the same manner.
 As such, it’s important to work with both your family law attorney and your estate-planning attorney to update your documents in a timely fashion.
 You may even want to consider consulting with your estate attorney before filing for divorce to see if there are any updates needed prior to filing.
 After your divorce has been finalized, you may need to make changes to your documents to comply with any divorce or custody judgments.
 Changes to your beneficiary designations will probably also be necessary.